sjdv1982/seamless/silk.md

 A Silk object doesn't hold state itself.
 It is only a *wrapper* around:
 - an *data instance* (data object)
 - an associated Silk schema
-- a form dict that describes the form:
+- Optionally, a form dict that describes the form:
    The data instance is plain (list/dict), binary (Numpy), or a mix of the two.
    For more details, (see *form* below)
-UPDATE: scrap the form dict

 A Silk object provides protected access to the instance:
 - Accessing a Silk object returns either a scalar or a Silk sub-object.
 This